 It rapidly became too challenging for me to meet with customers out here while also concentrating on finishing the book.

 Right about that time, a local antique mall in Seguin (Blue Hills Antique Mall) had a space come available (God’s perfect timing), so we moved a lot of it in there instead.
-They don’t want their vendors to work there, so it worked out perfectly for me and writing.
+They don’t want vendors to work there, so it worked out perfectly for me and writing.

 We started out in this small room.
 Some of my things went in here, while my home-shop was still packed full.